 We have responded to this matter by testing the valuation and ownership of 100% of the portfolio of investments.
-We performed the following procedures on valuation:
+We performed the following procedures:

-- confirmed that bid price has been used by agreeing to externally quoted prices; - agreed the foreign exchange rates to independent third party sources; - re-performed the calculation of investment valuations by multiplying the investment holdings by the bid price; and - reviewed trading volumes around year-end to check that there are no contra indicators, such as liquidity considerations, to suggest bid price is not the most appropriate indication of fair value by considering the realisation period for individual holdings.

-In respect of the ownership of investments we have obtained direct confirmation from the custodian regarding all investments held at the balance sheet date.
+- Confirmed that year-end bid price has been used by agreeing to externally quoted prices; - Agreed the foreign exchange rates used in the translation of foreign currency investments at year end to independent third party sources; - Assessed if there were contra indicators, such as liquidity considerations, to suggest bid price is not the most appropriate indication of fair value by considering the realisation period for individual holdings; - Obtained direct confirmation of the number of shares held per equity investment from the custodian regarding all investments held at the balance sheet date; and - Recalculated the valuation by multiplying the number of shares held per the statement obtained from the custodian by the valuation per share.